An exceptional educational experience for all

 • Friday 13th February 2026: Year 9 Options submission deadline

-In addition to the core curriculum, pupils choose *four option subjects from a broad range designed to cater for diverse interests, talents, and ambitions:
+Options are chosen from a broad range designed to cater for different interests, talents, and ambitions, including:

 • Art and Design (GCSE)